 Philip Mould is an eminent English art dealer and historian.
 His specialty is early British art and portraiture.
 He writes and broadcasts about art, is internationally recognized in his field and owns a respected gallery in London.

 I once saw a video (which is, unfortunately, no longer available) in which Mould discusses the importance of authenticity in art.
-Have a look.
+Here are my takeaways: